Halifax Panthers: 1998–present: The Shay

 Halifax played their first game at The Shay on Friday 10th April 1998 against Huddersfield Giants in the 1998 Super League season and ground shared with association football team Halifax Town.
 The Shay has a current capacity of 14,061 (5,830 seated).

 The Shay hosted games during the 2013 Rugby League World Cup.

-2025-2025: Odsal Stadium

-The Panthers Moved here temporarily due to pitch works, Their Last Game At Odsal Was On 17th August Against Hunslet.

 Colours and badge

 Colours

 Halifax have traditionally played in blue and white.
 Their home jersey is blue and hoops and their away colours have been in recent seasons a combination of red, black and white, replacing their traditional red and white hoops.